 It is impossible to think of Scotland without thinking of Scotch Whisky.
-Its roots are firmly embedded in Scottish history and traditions but today it is drunk in the most stylish bars in the world's biggest cities.
-For more than 500 years the Scots have successfully taken the natural ingredients which our country has been blessed with - barley, cool clear water, peat and pure clean air - to create the world's leading international spirit drink.
+Its roots are firmly embedded in Scottish history and traditions but today it is found in the most stylish bars in the world's biggest cities.
+For more than 500 years the Scots have successfully taken the natural ingredients which our country has been blessed with to create the world's leading international spirit drink.

-Distilled in over 140 distilleries dotted around Scotland from the Northern Isles to the Borders it is exported to around 180 markets across the globe - an unrivalled reach for the product of any one country.
+Distilled in over 150 distilleries dotted around Scotland from the Northern Isles to the Borders it is exported to around 180 markets across the globe - an unrivalled reach for the product of any one country.